davidsvida/davidsvida.github.io/content/posts/architectures.md

 I like to group architectures into 2 groups: Coupled architectures and Decoupled architectures.

-A decoupled coupled architecture is one in which an applications components are weakly associated with each other.
+A decoupled architecture is one in which an applications components are weakly associated with each other.
 Coupled would be the opposite.

 ---
 ### Coupled architectures